 What is a cartel?

 Cartels deprive consumers and other businesses of a fair deal.
-A cartel is where two or more businesses agree not to compete with each other in order to make greater profits.
+A cartel is where two or more businesses agree not to compete with each other.
 This conduct can take many forms, including price fixing, dividing up markets, rigging bids or restricting output of goods and services.

 Read this page in: